dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T875: Children develop identities from their experiences.
+### T875: Children develop their identities as they mature.

 |Support|
 |---|